Battle of Raab (1809)

 The Battle of Raab or Battle of Győr (Hungarian: győri csata) was fought on 14 June 1809 during the Napoleonic Wars, between Franco-Italian forces and Habsburg forces.
-The battle was fought near Győr (Raab), Kingdom of Hungary, and ended in a Franco-Italian victory.
+Most of the Habsburg army consisted of poorly trained Landwehr and militia.
+The battle was fought near Győr (Raab in German), Kingdom of Hungary, and ended in a Franco-Italian victory.
 The victory prevented Archduke John of Austria from bringing any significant force to the Battle of Wagram, while Prince Eugène de Beauharnais's force was able to link up with Emperor Napoleon at Vienna in time to fight at Wagram.
 Napoleon referred to the battle as "a granddaughter of Marengo and Friedland", as it fell on the anniversary of those two battles.

 Campaign

 Early moves

 During the 1809 campaign in Italy, Viceroy Eugène de Beauharnais led the Franco-Italian army while General der Kavallerie Archduke John of Austria commanded the Austrian army.
 At the outbreak of war, John moved rapidly to defeat his opponent at the Battle of Sacile on 16 April.
 This victory drove Eugène back to the Adige River.
 The front remained static for a few weeks despite attacks by Eugène in the Battle of Caldiero.
 Meanwhile, an Austrian force bottled up the corps of General of Division Auguste Marmont in Dalmatia.
 After the Austrian defeat at the Battle of Eckmühl, John received orders to retreat in order to cover the strategic left flank of the army in southern Germany.